Akshat2512/AI-Voice-Assistant/README.md

 # Persist Ventures Assignment Overview

-I successfully completed an assignment for PerceptVentures, where I developed a sophisticated AI chatbot application using Python Eel for the user interface.
+I successfully completed an assignment for Persist Ventures, where I developed a sophisticated AI chatbot application using Python Eel for the user interface.
 The chatbot leverages advanced AI models to provide a rich, interactive user experience.

 ## Technologies Used